ATLANTA MEDICAL ASSOCIATION ANNOUNCES 76th PRESIDENT, DR. KEVIN E. WOODS, WHO BELIEVES COLLABORATIVE INNOVATION CAN HELP HEAL OUR COMMUNITIES

 My major goal for the organization is to broaden the influence and impact we have on the community, and to increase the identity that we have in the community.
 I want this website to reflect our strategic vision for the future…we want to be innovative, informative, and involved.

-Kevin E. Woods, MD, MPH, Atlanta Medical Association President
+Lenora Bullock, MD, Atlanta Medical Association President

 we’re ready for the challenge!